 The Honda Civic Hybrid is another car that is very efficient.
 It is a better deal in my opinion than the Honda Insight.
 The gas mileage in the Civic Hybrid is in the low 40 MPG’s regardless of whether you are driving in the city or on the highway.
 At a price of about $24,000, this car is both economical and sporty at the same time.
 One of the best things about owning a Civic is that you know it is a well-made vehicle with no major recalls of late.
 Hondas are associated with quality and efficiency.
 The Civic has been in production since the 1970’s for good reason.
 Owners of these hybrid vehicles get to enjoy great gas mileage while getting to enjoy the sporty nature of driving a Honda.

 The Nissan Altima hybrid is not as sporty as other hybrid vehicles in its class.
 However, it does get the same type of outstanding gas mileage.
 The Altima Hybrid will get about 35 miles per gallon regardless of if the driving occurs around town or on the highway.
 The Altima Hybrid is an improvement over the non-hybrid version of the Altima in terms of gas mileage and the price is not that much more.
 To get into a new Altima Hybrid youare looking at paying in the mid $20s.
 When you stop to think about it, paying a few thousand more upfront is worth it considering you will save on the back-end via pump prices.
-You can also save on comprehensive car insurance for driving a fuel efficient vehicle.

 If you absolutely need an SUV, the Ford Escape Hybrid is the most efficient SUV today.
 It will get you just about 34 MPG on the highway and 30 in the city.
 If you are looking for an affordable SUV then you should look into this.
 The Escape Hybrid has all the features of a regular SUV but does not come with poor gas mileage.
 It is roomy enough to fit multiple kids or full-size passengers and have some room left over in the back to store your cargo.
 The Escape hybrid goes for high $20s to low $30s.